lexycon002/alx-pre_course/README.md

-Learning Software Engineering from Alx school
+#Learning Software Engineering from Alx school.

-Though this is not my first of coding but my first joining and undergoing alx training
+##Though this is not my first of coding but my first time joining and undergoing alx training.